 Let’s start off with the benefits which you can count on when you go to college.

-Going to college is about far more than just studying materials, it is about growing as a person and learning how to be independent and how to make smart choices as an adult.
+Going to college like mim colleges in usa is about far more than just studying materials, it is about growing as a person and learning how to be independent and how to make smart choices as an adult.
 College teaches you how to be financially astute, how to provide for yourself and how to manage your time, vital skills which many who do not go to college fail to learn.